QUxPTA/jobtrail/README.md

 # or
 ```

-First, run the development server:
+* Run the development server:

 ```bash
 # Preffered